numba/numba/docs/src/CUDADevice.rst

     cuda.select_device(1)  # assuming we have 2 GPUs

 ..
-NOTE:: Compiled functions are associated with the context CUDA context.
+NOTE:: Compiled functions are associated with the CUDA context.
-    This makes it not very useful to close and create new devices.
-    But, it is certainly useful for choosing which device to use when the machine has multiple GPUs.
+    This makes it not very useful to close and create new devices, though it is certainly useful for choosing which device to use when the machine has multiple GPUs.